ublue-os/ucore/README.md

 Note, this does NOT add desktop graphics services to your images, but it DOES enable your compatible nvidia GPU to be used for nvdec, nvenc, CUDA, etc. Since this is CoreOS and it's primarily intended for container workloads the [nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) should be well understood.

 The included driver is the [latest nvidia driver](https://github.com/negativo17/nvidia-driver/blob/master/nvidia-driver.spec) as bundled by [negativo17](https://negativo17.org/nvidia-driver/).
-This package was chosen over rpmfusion's due to it's granular packages which allow us to install just the minimal `nvidia-driver-cuda` packages.
+Driver packages are installed from the same prebuilt akmods snapshot as the kernel module so their versions remain compatible.

 #### Other Drivers